GetModuleHandleA/flopperpoopy/README.md

 I will be releasing a external source that I will be keep updated, but theres a catch.....

-Im tired of seeing pasters buy ud drivers for $20 flex it and then beg everyone for a ud overlay.
+Im tired of seeing pasters buy ud drivers for $20 flex it and then beg everyone for a ud overlay after they get banned in 5min.
 So many of these kids have gone through nothing and recieved everything.

 I started out pasting og vase and spent 3 days making a shit menu.
 I didnt know shit and I had to teach myself x and y coordinatates and rbg.
 It took me longer than you could imagine to get to where I am today.
 The grind was frustrating but very rewarding seeing my paste evolve.